naturalis/arise-sequencing-nanopore/README.md

 `./index2header.sh name_code_index.txt`

-The consensus sequences can either be forward or reverse complement orientation and still contain the sequencing primers, which represente a [cocktail of COI primers](https://docs.google.com/document/d/1ksfuHD4NOmXkHz1ZUdbrwhz9NWqLD_w_tctlplB7dHM/edit) in case of the insect dataset.
+The consensus sequences can either be in forward or reverse complement orientation and still contain the sequencing primers, which represente a [cocktail of COI primers](https://docs.google.com/document/d/1ksfuHD4NOmXkHz1ZUdbrwhz9NWqLD_w_tctlplB7dHM/edit) in case of the insect dataset.

 ## blast search consensus sequences
 Blast searches were done against the insect.fas reference dataset using blastn in Galaxy.
 All sequences had 100% coverage and the average identity was 99,7%.
 A [summary of the blast results](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/metadata/insect_blast.md) suggests something might have gone wrong with the indices in the wetlab.